Contact Us

 Standout features:

-• Flexible data routing: Fluentd can route data to multiple destinations, such as files, RDBMS, NoSQL databases, IaaS, SaaS, and Hadoop.
+• Flexible data routing: Events can be routed to multiple simultaneous destinations, such as files, RDBMS, NoSQL, IaaS, SaaS, and Hadoop, based on tag-based routing rules.

 Syslog-ng